vadagama/sever_crew/adrs/ADR-2: Service-based architecture style approach.md

 * Another significant part of our system is the Social Network Module.
 It contains a lot of components which should be closely related to each other and it could be hard to maintain this with a microservice approach.
 * Third part of our system is the Customer profile Module.
 It must be secure (see QA-4).
 * Webinars Module should be usable and productive and we suppose not to infest in development in that case (You can read our arguments in ADR-4: Webinars capability)
-* And finally we need eDietician Module, Inventory Replenishment Module and Analysis of Service Level Module.
+* And finally we need eDietician Module, Inventory Replenishment Module and Users engagement analysis module.
 These modules are based on AI mechanics and should be modifiable and secure as well (see QA-10 and QA-11).

 This makes it clear that we need to break the monolith.
 The communication between these modules needs to be both synchronous and asynchronous.

-Evaluating the functional modules that need to be implemented, as well as the architectural principles that fulfil our functional and architectural requirements, we have two candidates: service based and microservice architecture.
+Evaluating the functional modules that need to be implemented, as well as the architectural principles that fulfil our functional and architectural requirements, we have two main candidates: service-based and microservice architecture.

 Service-based architecture give us several benefits:
 * macro-services resolves orchestration and transactional issues